mriot/userscripts/cheat-engine/README.md

 Place the Lua file in the "autorun" directory within the Cheat Engine installation directory, and then restart Cheat Engine.
 > My autorun folder is located here: `C:\Program Files\Cheat Engine 7.4\autorun`

+## Plugin credits

+mgr.inz.Player for the plugin code (<https://fearlessrevolution.com/viewtopic.php?t=12899>)
+I added the %dateCreated% template string, fixed a problem with the menu code and cleaned up a bit.